 Note that allergens (such as feces or decaying bodies of dust mites) can be removed only by washing.

-As you can see, dryers that run at 135°F or higher temperature can effectively reduce the number of harmful germs.
+As you can see, dryers that run at 135°F or higher temperatures can effectively reduce the number of harmful germs.
 You probably won’t find the maximum temperature of your dryer in the user manual, so you have to measure it yourself if you want to know exactly how hot your device gets.
 Keep in mind that you should never leave a thermometer in a plugged and working dryer.

 If you want to kill bacteria, the length of the drying cycle is critical: as a rule of thumb, the higher the temperature the less time is needed to kill germs.
 Much depends on the material of the clothes and the species of the bacteria too.
 You should also keep in mind that no dryer kills all the germs on your clothes.
 If that is what you want, you should look for another method.